Donald Trump set for busy day in Las Vegas on Saturday

-President Donald Trump’s stop at the Nevada Republican Party’s convention Saturday marks an aggressive push by Republicans to protect their majority in Washington by winning key races in the battleground state.
+President Donald Trump’s stop at the Nevada Republican Party’s convention Saturday marks an aggressive push by the GOP to protect its majority in Washington by winning key races in the battleground state.

 It also marks the “biggest day” of the state GOP leader Greg Bailor’s career.